-To Google, platform 9 and ¾ may as well not exist.
+To Google, Platform 9¾ may as well not exist.

 Consider this.
 Based on our most recent count, there are 160 million mailing addresses in the US.
-Based on our most recent count 44,937,008 of those addresses contain secondary address indicators.
+Of those, 44,937,008 contain secondary address indicators.
 This means almost a third of users in the US would need to input the apartment number manually into Google’s tool.
-And half of the users might just forget to do it at all
+And half of the users might just forget to do it at all.

 Standardizing & Validation

 ❌ Google doesn’t standardize or validate addresses.
 If your application incorporates shipping, delivery or needs real shipping addresses for any reason, Google may not be able to give you what you need.

 Much of the data that Google aggregates comes from volunteers.
 They can report problems with streets and residential addresses and add new locations.
 Google doesn’t require address standardization training, so data accuracy varies widely.